2018 Hawaii floods: Kauaʻi

 On Kauaʻi, the rainfall event occurred at low elevations near the northern coast.
 This was unusual, as previous rain events on the island usually occurred over higher elevations.
 The heaviest rainfall was early on April 15.
 A rain gauge owned by the Waipā Foundation, just west of Hanalei on Kauaʻi's northern coast, recorded 49.69 in of rainfall in the 24 hours ending at 12:45 p.m. local time.
 The total greatly surpassed the Hawaiʻi 24-hour rainfall record of 38 in set on January 25, 1956, at Kīlauea.
 The total also broke the national 24-hour rainfall record of 43 in set during Tropical Storm Claudette on July 25–26, 1979 in Alvin, Texas, a record confirmed in December 2018.
 The Waipā rain gauge also recorded 1.77 in over 15 minutes, 5.51 in over an hour, 19.52 in over six hours, 33.33 in over 12 hours, and 54.37 in over 48 hours.
 Elsewhere on northern Kauaʻi, a rain gauge in Wainiha recorded 32.35 in, and a gauge in Hanalei recorded 28.41 in before it failed.
 Minimal rainfall occurred on the southern and western coasts of Kauaʻi.
 The intense rainfall washed out several river gauges.
 Along the Hanalei River, the United States Geological Survey (USGS) estimated that floodwaters rose 15 ft, representing a peak flow rate of 32,700 cubic feet per second (ft^{3}/s, 926 m^{3}/s) before the station failed.
 The Wainiha River reported a record flow rate during the event.

-The rain event caused the worst natural disaster in Kauai since Hurricane Iniki in 1992.
+The rain event caused the worst natural disaster in Kauaʻi since Hurricane Iniki in 1992.
 The sudden rains caused landslides, mostly in isolated areas, as well as flash flooding, causing power outages in Hanalei and Wainiha.
 Rising waters washed out four vacant homes and entered dozens of others.
 The rising waters forced guests at the Hanalei Colony Resort to move to the second floor.
 The floodwaters reached 8 ft deep near Hanalei, closing parts of Kuhio Highway.
 Landslides occurred at 15 locations along the highway, leaving residents in Wainiha and Haena without regional road access, disrupting relief efforts.
 Three bridges along the route were damaged, which delayed repairs, leaving the Kuhio Highway closed as of November 2018.
 Residents used a 1 mi detour on a dirt road.
 The flooding forced the temporary closure of three beaches - Kalapaki Beach, Koloa Landing, and Moloaa Bay - as well as two parks, Nā Pali Coast State Park and Haʻena State Park.
 Wainiha and Haena residents were urged to limit their water use due to contaminated water supply.